An interest area

 “I am able to use everything I learned in that class in my career,” she says.

 His use of The Wall Street Journal in the classroom gives Nigro’s students insight into current events.
 He emphasizes communication and writing skills, often choosing students at random and asks them to explain an article they just read.

-For more than a decade, Nigro was a senior financial economist with the Office of the Comptroller of the Currency.
-Reporters frequently cite him as a business and finance expert.
+For more than a decade, Nigro worked as a senior financial economist with the Office of the Comptroller of the Currency.
+Reporters frequently seek him out as a business and finance expert.